 The first thing you’ll want to do in GA is to create a custom dashboard for your store.
 Once created, you can customize it to show different segments and metrics such as traffic, revenue, conversion rates, etc.

-To create a new dashboard, go to Dashboard —> New Dashboard.
+To create a new dashboard, go to the main menu on the left side of the screen.
+Find Customization → Dashboards → Create.
 You should see a

 Choose Starter Dashboard, give it a name, and click on Create Dashboard.

 This dashboard has space for 12 different widgets.
 Each widget displays a specific data set of your choosing.
 You can also add one by clicking on Add Widget.
 You should then see a screen like this:

 Here, you can choose a name for the widget and the graph type.
 You may also change the metric it displays, as well as the widget’s grouping.

 Once you hit Save, this widget will be added to your dashboard.

 You can also create custom Sessions by clicking on the Add Segment.

 By default, GA shows data from All Sessions — this means it will initially show you all traffic, regardless of the source.
 You can change this to only show data to your liking, whether it’s new visitors, paid traffic, organic traffic, mobile traffic, etc.